 Galatians 5:22–23 But the fruit of the Spirit is love, joy, peace, longsuffering, kindness, goodness, faithfulness, gentleness, self-control.
 Against such there is no law.

-Our last lesson was about the fruit of the Spirit generally.
+Our last lesson was about the fruit of the Spirit in general.
 Today we talk specifically about the fruit of love.
-The Bible says that God is love (1 John 4:8, 16), so when we bear the fruit of love, we are becoming like God, and the Lord wants His children to be like Him.
-So by walking in love, we walk in God.
+The Bible says that God is love (1 John 4:8, 16), so when we bear the fruit of love, we are becoming like God.
+So, when you walk in love, you walk in God.

 1. You must be convinced that God loves you before you can bear the fruit of love